mostafa-abokhadra/running-your-business/c) business plan/0-planningElements.md

 **it should include**

-1. what your business vision is
+1. what your business vision and value are
 2. what your legal structure is
 3. what products and services do you provide
 4. who your customers are